NEEJUSINGH/EEG-Emotion-Classification-Pipeline/README.md

-# Version Control Modules for Middle School Students
+# Version Control Modules for Beginners
 ## Overview
 This project aims to make version control concepts accessible and engaging for middle school students.
 Through interactive and fun learning modules, students gain a foundational understanding of Git and its applications in software development.